Selling Fire Damaged Rental Property? Avoid These Common Mistakes

 If you attempt to conceal damage, a standard home inspection will likely uncover it.
 Professional inspectors are trained to spot signs of heat damage, smoke remediation attempts, and water issues.
 When they find it—and they usually do—the deal will fall through.
 You will have wasted weeks or months while your property sat off the market, and you’ll have to start over with a “stigmatized” listing.

-Transparency is actually your ally here.
-Being upfront about the fire, the insurance claim, and the extent of the damage builds trust.
-It attracts serious buyers who are looking for a project and scares away the tire-kickers who aren’t equipped to handle a rehab.
+Transparency is truly your ally in this situation.
+Being transparent regarding the fire, the insurance claim, and the level of damage fosters trust.
+It draws in serious buyers seeking a project and deters those tire-kickers who aren’t prepared for a renovation.

 Mistake #5: Marketing to the Wrong Type of Buyer